Which manufacturer had the most vehicle recalls?

 Final Thoughts

 Some companies may lead the list, but recalls affect all car companies.
 Car recall history shows that every brand can have issues.
 The key is knowing when a recall is issued and getting it fixed quickly.
-Staying informed about vehicle recalls by manufacturer will help keep you and your family safe on the road.
+Staying informed about vehicle recalls by the manufacturer will help keep you and your family safe on the road.